India's Reliance to resume Venezuela oil loadings after 4-month pause

 The tankers are currently passing the Suez canal, the Refinitiv Eikon data showed.

-Italy's Eni ENI.MI has separately sent the Suezmax tanker Seavoyager to load 1 million barrels of Venezuelan Merey heavy crude in mid-October, according to the same documents.
+According to the same PDVSA documents, Italy's Eni ENI.MI has separately sent the Suezmax tanker Seavoyager to load 1 million barrels of Venezuelan Merey heavy crude in mid-October.

-Asked about the shipment, an Eni spokesman said the last time the Italian company received crude from PDVSA was in late 2018.
+Asked about the shipment, an Eni spokesman said the last time the Italian firm received crude from PDVSA was in late 2018.
 He did not comment on the cargo allegedly scheduled for October.

 "Eni confirms that it has been recovering its receivables with PDVSA through crude supplies, in full compliance with all relevant regulations," the company told Reuters in an email.

-The scheduled exports come at a time when PDVSA desperately needs to draw down almost 39 million barrels of unsold crude inventories that have forced it to reduce output and suspend crude blending while shipping more barrels to its political ally Cuba.
+The scheduled exports come at a time when PDVSA desperately needs to draw down almost 39 million barrels of unsold oil stocks that have forced it to reduce output and suspend crude blending while shipping more barrels to its political ally Cuba.

+A source from one of PDVSA's joint-venture projects said it was shipping to Cuba and other cargoes would go to Reliance.
+"We need to make room for storage, otherwise we would have to stop output," the source said.

+Besides Rosneft, which takes PDVSA's oil as repayment of billion of dollars lent to Venezuela in the last decade, Spain's Repsol REP.MC has since 2018 taken PDVSA's crude oil in lieu of dividend payments and also supplying Venezuela with fuel.

+The U.S. Treasury has made clear that transactions between U.S. firms and PDVSA, controlled by Maduro's government, are not allowed under sanctions but some officials have said oil shipments delivered to foreign firms to repay debt are allowed as long as they do not involve cash payments.

-(Reporting by Marianna Parraga in Mexico City and Promit Mukherjee in Mumbai.
-Additional reporting by Nidhi Verma in New Delhi, Stephen Jewkes in Milan and Mircely Guanipa in Punto Fijo, Venezuela Editing by Bernadette Baum and Steve Orlofsky)
+(Reporting by Marianna Parraga in Mexico City and Promit Mukherjee in Mumbai; Additional reporting by Nidhi Verma in New Delhi, Stephen Jewkes in Milan and Mircely Guanipa in Punto Fijo, Venezuela Editing by Steve Orlofsky and Grant McCool)

 ((marianna.parraga@thomsonreuters.com; +5255 5282 7159; Reuters Messaging: marianna.parraga@thomsonreuters.com))